Sandy Harbutt

-Sandy Harbutt (1941 – 21 November 2020) was an Australian actor, writer and director, best known for the bikie film, Stone (1974).
-Although it was very successful at the box office, it was the only feature he ever directed.
+Sandy Harbutt (1941 – 21 November 2020) was an Australian actor, writer and director, best known for the outlaw biker film, Stone (1974) starring his friend Ken Shorter.
+Although it was very successful at the box office and became a cult classic, it was the only feature he ever directed.
 He was once married to actress Helen Morse.

 Biography

 Harbutt was born in Randwick, New South Wales and studied law before turning to advertising and then acting.
-He worked extensively in theatre, particularly at Sydney's Ensemble Theatre, and appeared in the TV series The Long Arm.
-He died 21 November 2020 at Wollongong Hospital, aged 79.
+He worked extensively in theatre, particularly at Sydney's Ensemble Theatre.
+An early television appearance was with Shorter, as a pair of Bondi surfies who harass the Wells children in a 1967 color film episode of Adventures of the Seaspray.
+He had a regular role in the shortlived 1970 Australian TV series The Long Arm.

+After making Stone he largely dropped out of screen acting, although he gave retrospective interviews for documentaries about the film and its place in the renaissance of Australian cinema.
+Harbutt died 21 November 2020 at Wollongong Hospital, aged 79.

 Unmade Projects

 Harbutt only made one feature film.
 Among the projects he tried to make included: